MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/performance/performance-application.md

 - [Item tracking and Lot/SN Expiration dates](/dynamics365/business-central/inventory-how-work-item-tracking)
 - [Change log](/dynamics365/business-central/across-log-changes)

-### Manage the database access intent on reports, API pages, and queries

-[!INCLUDE[prodshort](../developer/includes/prodshort.md)] supports the **Read Scale-Out** feature in Azure SQL Database and SQL Server to load-balance analytical workloads in the database that only read data, such as queries, reports, or API pages. **Read Scale-Out** is built-in with [!INCLUDE[prodshort](../developer/includes/prodshort.md)] online, but it can also be enabled for on-premises.

-With **Read Scale-Out**, instead of sharing the primary (read-write) database, reports, queries, and API pages can be set up to run against a read-only replica (if available).
-This essentially isolates them from the main read-write workload (codeunits) so that they will not affect the performance of business processes.
-However, reading data from a replica can introduce a delay of a few seconds compared to reading data from the primary database.

-From a development perspective, **Read Scale-Out** is controlled on report, API page, and query objects by using the [DataAccessControl property](../developer/properties/devenv-dataaccessintent-property.md), which determines whether to use a replica if one is available.
-If this data delay is not acceptable for a given report, query, or API page, you can overwrite the default database access intent from the UI.
-For more information, see [Managing Database Access Intent](https://review.docs.microsoft.com/en-us/dynamics365/business-central/admin-data-access-intent?branch=tfs337368-readscaleout).

 ## Please do not do this

 Finally, make sure that you do not repeat these performance mistakes that we have seen cause massive performance issues for customers: